 In analogy to the impedance inequalities from (18) and (19), the expression for the correction factor in (21) or (36) suggests that the i^{th} open-loop converter transfer function will not be impacted significantly if the following impedance inequalities are met.
-Recall that meeting these impedance qualities may be sufficient but not necessary to preserve stability of an otherwise stable regulated power system.
+Recall that meeting these impedance qualities is sufficient but not necessary to ensure stability of the regulated power system.